pto365/tenant-pandora/README.md

-# tenant-pandora
+# Pandora @Jumpto365

-Use for providing use cases and descriptions
+Testing out describing services and UseCases using Jumpto365